embumila/alx-low_level_programming/0x1A-hash_tables/README.md

-  1. Creating hash table
+  0. Creating hash table

-  2. Takes string and  turn  to hash number
+  1. Takes string and  turn  to hash number

-  3. Gives index of  a key
+  2. Gives index of  a key

+  3. Add element to the  hashtable